jerrin-foster/rojo-ui/README.md

 There is no real benefit to using this extension.
 It does not offer anything that would speed up development.
 As of writing, this extension is purely for aesthetics.

 #### When I click a script, nothing happens, or something like notepad opens.
 What gives?
 This extension relies on Rojo to open files.
 As of writing, Rojo will **always** use your default text editor to open any files.
 I cannot change this.
-Also note that any scripts inside of a `.rbxm` file cannot be opened.
+Also, any scripts inside of a `.rbxm` file cannot be opened.

 [Here's](https://devforum.roblox.com/t/rojo-ui-vsc-extension/635966/10) a guide on how to change your default editor.